johnbridstrup/harvester-data-store/README.md

 1. `redis-server`
 2. `python manage.py migrate && python manage.py loaddata ../fixtures/* && python manage.py runserver ${HDS_PORT}`
 3. `celery -A hds worker -l INFO`

-and from the `frontend/` folder run `npm start`.
-Logs for each service will be dumped in their respective terminals.

 Interactions and changes to the database will be lost when rebuilding with `docker compose` but will persist when building manually.